 Component primitives

-The typed components that compose pages: the island boundary, conditional rendering, the streaming suspense boundary, the form helper, list keying, and the windowed list.
-Each runs on both the server and the client; islands additionally chunk the client portion.
+The typed components that compose pages: the view (import.meta.url, hydration) boundary, conditional rendering, the streaming suspense boundary, the form helper, list keying, and the windowed list.
+Each runs on both the server and the client; views additionally chunk the client portion (unless asserted level: 'static', in which case they ship zero JS).

-The hydration boundary. island(import.meta.url, fn) wraps a render function as a JSX-callable component; pages that render the result emit a typed data-view="island" marker, and the framework's bundler produces a per-island chunk that the marker's auto-mount wrapper hydrates into the existing DOM.
+The unified hydration boundary (ADR 0030). view(import.meta.url, fn) wraps a render function as a JSX-callable component; pages that render the result emit a typed data-view="island" marker by default, and the framework's bundler produces a per-island chunk that the marker's auto-mount wrapper hydrates into the existing DOM.
+An optional level option picks among four emit shapes — most apps never set it.

 // Bun plugin (registered via bunfig.toml `preload`).